GBP’s New Folding Carton Division Expansion

 Left to right – Masood Akhtar (BDC), Matthew Szymanski (Green Bay Packaging), Wes Ward (Arkansas Secretary of Agriculture)

-Green Bay Packaging Honored with Biorenewable Deployment Consortium’s (BDC) Outstanding Innovation Award
+Green Bay Packaging Honored with Biorenewable Deployment Consortium’s Outstanding Innovation Award

 Little Rock, Arkansas, November 15, 2022The Biorenewable Deployment Consortium (BDC) honored Green Bay Packaging with the 2022 Outstanding Innovation Award for their culture of innovation through partnerships.